 Rebecca Aced-Molina, ACC

 "The world has a way of swallowing you up though, if you aren't careful.
-After a house and two kids, I felt like my dreams had to be put on hold.
-Through coaching I came to remember my creative core self and began to work again from a place of possibility rather than scarcity."
+Having entered the workforce as a consultant so young, I found myself performing more often than learning.
+Through coaching, I came to remember my creative core self and began to work again from a place of possibility rather than scarcity."

-Today, Rebecca coaches and trains managers, parents, educators and social entrepreneurs to build vibrant learning communities at work, at home and for social change.
-This passion has led her to work towards ending maternal mortality in Central America with the Bill and Melinda Gates Foundation, coach B-corps company CEOs, and support leaders redesigning public education in the U.S. She also writes a blog entitled, "Transitions."
+This passion has led her to work towards ending maternal mortality in Central America with the Bill and Melinda Gates Foundation, coach B-corps company CEOs, and support leaders redesigning public education in the U.S. She also writes a blog, and articles featured in the Stanford Social Innovation Review, Positively Positive, and the Association of Coaching Global Magazine.

 When she isn’t focused on individual and organizational transformation as a coach, Rebecca’s passion lies in the performing arts.
 She has danced for more than 20 years with a program called “Rhythm and Motion” in San Francisco.
 She is also an avid traveler and every other summer she goes with her husband and their two children to Andalusia, Spain where her husband grew up and the homeland of her paternal grandparents.